Gene Tyranny

 "His memorable pseudonym, coined during his brief stint with Iggy and the Stooges, was derived partly from Jean, his adoptive mother’s middle name," wrote Steve Smith, in his New York Times obituary for Tyranny.
-"It also referred to what he called 'the tyranny of the genes' — a predisposition to being 'strongly overcome by emotion,' he said in Just for the Record: Conversations With and About ‘Blue’ Gene Tyranny, a documentary film."
+"It also referred to what he called 'the tyranny of the genes' — a predisposition to being 'strongly overcome by emotion,' he said in Just for the Record: Conversations With and About 'Blue' Gene Tyranny, a documentary film."

 Early life

-Tyranny was born Joseph Gantic in San Antonio on January 1, 1945 to William and Eleanor Gantic.
+Tyranny was born Joseph Gantic in San Antonio on January 1, 1945, to William and Eleanor Gantic.
 Later that year, after his birth father, an Army paratrooper, went missing in the Asian theater of World War II, his mother put him up for adoption.
 He was adopted by Dorothy and Meyer Sheff of San Antonio, who changed his name to Robert Nathan Sheff.
 Tyranny was raised in the Lutheran church.
 He studied piano with Meta Hertwig and Rodney Hoare, and composition with Otto Wick and Frank Hughes.

 Career

 Tyranny began his performance career in high school, playing pieces by major composers (such as John Cage) with Philip Krumm in a concert series in San Antonio.
 He toured with the Carla Bley Band in 1977 and the Prime Movers (which included Iggy Pop and Michael Erlewine) as well as Iggy & The Stooges.
 "After releasing the album Raw Power in 1973, [Pop] invited his former bandmate to join him on tour," Steve Smith noted in his New York Times obituary for Tyranny.
 "Mr. Tyranny accepted, performing with red LED lights woven into his hair."
 He performed on albums by Laurie Anderson (Strange Angels), David Behrman (On the Other Ocean), John Cage (Cheap Imitation and Empty Words), Peter Gordon, and Robert Ashley (Perfect Lives, Dust, Celestial Excursions), with whom he frequently collaborated.
+Tyranny composed and performed the song "Choral Ode 3" for the 1993 opera Agamemnon.

 He taught at Mills College from 1971 to 1982, where his students included composer Hsiung-Zee Wong, and also worked at the Center for Contemporary Music at Mills.
 He moved to New York in 1983 and received a Bessie in 1988 and in 1989 a Composer Fellowship from the NY Foundation for the Arts.

 Tyranny was a contributor for AllMusic, reviewing albums and creating biographies for many notable contemporary artists.